-- 5.1 The school is well aware that the primary role in children's sex education lies with parents and carers.
+- 5.1 The school is well aware that the primary role in children's relationship education lies with parents and carers.
 We wish to build a positive and supporting relationship with the parents of children at our school through mutual understanding, trust and co-operation.
-In promoting this objective, we: - inform parents about the school's sex education policy and practice; - answer any questions that parents may have about the sex education of their child; - take seriously any issue that parents raise with teachers or governors about this policy or the arrangements for sex education in the school; - encourage parents to be involved in reviewing the school policy and making modifications to it as necessary; - inform parents about the best practice known with regard to sex education, so that the teaching in school supports the key messages that parents and carers give to children at home.
-We believe that, through this mutual exchange of knowledge and information, children will benefit from being given consistent messages about their changing body and their increasing responsibilities. - 5.2 Parents have the right to withdraw their child from all or part of the sex education programme that we teach in our school.
-If a parent wishes their child to be withdrawn from sex education lessons, they should discuss this with the Headteacher, and make it clear which aspects of the programme they do not wish their child to participate in.
-The school always complies with the wishes of parents in this regard.
+In promoting this objective, we: - inform parents about the school's relationship education policy and practice; - answer any questions that parents may have about the relationship education of their child; - take seriously any issue that parents raise with teachers or governors about this policy or the arrangements for RSE education in the school; - encourage parents to be involved in reviewing the school policy and making modifications to it as necessary; - inform parents about the best practice known with regard to RSE education, so that the teaching in school supports the key messages that parents and carers give to children at home.
+We believe that, through this mutual exchange of knowledge and information, children will benefit from being given consistent messages about their changing body and their increasing responsibilities.

+5.2 Parents do not have the right to withdraw their child from relationships education programme that we teach in our school.

 Children cannot be withdrawn from lessons that are part of the statutory National Curriculum for science.